yucissy/virtues/README.rst

 Status Report
 -----

-Running this command will show you a status report for all your days so far
+Running this command will show you a status report for all your days so far:

     $ virtues status